CryptoNari/FSND-Capstone/README.md

 # Install Project Key Dependencies
+The following instructions are based on a linux cli environment and can vary on different operating systems.

 ## Python
 Follow the instructions to install the latest version of python for your platform here: [docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)